leeluolee/stateman/docs/API.md

 ```

-As you see, we haven't create the `demo` state before creating `demo.detail`, beacuse stateman have created it for you.
+As you see, we haven't created the `demo` state before creating `demo.detail`, beacuse stateman have created it for you.

 if config is not passing, `state.state(stateName)` will return the target state.